 The organization participates in or facilitates permanency planning to promote physical, emotional, and legal permanence for children.

 NA The organization does not provide out-of-home care for children in custody of a public agency.
-NA The organization only operates a crisis stabilization unit, short-term diagnostic center or withdrawal management program.
+NA The organization only operates a crisis stabilization unit, short-term diagnostic center, or withdrawal management program.

 Interpretation: When the organization is not responsible for facilitating permanency planning, it should document all participation in the process and any efforts to connect children to positive relationships with significant adults.
 In addition, organizations should demonstrate their role in supporting timely permanency planning through regular case record documentation and official reports provided to the local child welfare agency or the court which comment on children’s and/or families’ progress towards permanency goal(s).
 Interpretation: The permanency planning process for American Indian and Alaska Native children and families must always involve tribal representatives and service providers to ensure compliance with the Indian Child Welfare Act’s placement preferences and support culturally responsive planning that recognizes and incorporates tribal definitions of permanency and tribal perspectives of the best interests of the child into the permanency plan.
 To facilitate full participation, the organization must ensure that the tribe or local Indian organization receives timely notification of court or administrative case reviews, and is informed of any changes made to the permanency plan.